Consulate General of Sweden, New York City: History

-The consulate here, established as a result of the Chancellery and Collegium of Commerce's request on October 14, 1799, originally covered the states of New York and Connecticut.
-However, in 1834, it merged with the consulate general for the United States of North America, a responsibility assigned to the Swedish mission in the United States since 1822, relocating from Philadelphia in that year (1834).
-Before 1833, the consul general, who received a salary of 4,000 Riksdaler banco, had no right to collect consulate fees from Swedish vessels.
-Still, according to the decision of King in Council on March 13, 1822, they received two Spanish piasters for each issued certificate.
-By royal decree on May 25, 1850, the consulate general encompassed the entire union, excluding California.
-However, in connection with a royal decree on June 15, 1858, the mission moved to Washington, D.C..
-Simultaneously, it was stipulated that a separate consulate should be established in New York City, covering the same states as a consular district, with an office budget of 500 Riksdaler banco.
-This amount was increased to 1,000 on November 15, 1867, and to 1,500 on November 11, 1870, in the same currency.
-By royal decree on July 1, 1886, a paid vice consul was appointed alongside the consul, initially earning 6,000 Swedish kronor.
-Still, on November 17, 1899, it was raised to 9,000 kronor and, since August 28, 1908, to 12,000 kronor.
+The consulate in New York City was established following a petition submitted by the Chancery (Kanslikollegium) and the National Board of Trade on October 14, 1799.
+Its original consular district comprised the states of New York and Connecticut.
+In 1834, it was merged with the Consulate General for the United States, a function that had since 1822 been entrusted to the Swedish Legation in the United States and was transferred that same year from Philadelphia to New York City.
+Before 1833, the consul general, who received an annual allowance of 4,000 Hamburg banco riksdaler, had not been entitled to collect consular fees from Swedish vessels.
+By decision of the King in Council of March 13, 1822, however, he was granted a fee of two Spanish piastres for every certificate issued.

+Under the letters patent of May 25, 1850, the Consulate General's district was extended to the entire Union with the exception of California.
+By letters patent of June 15, 1858, however, the Swedish Legation was transferred to Washington, D.C..
+At the same time, a separate consulate was established in New York City, with the State of New York as its district and an office appropriation of 500 Hamburg banco riksdaler.
+The appropriation was increased to 1,000 riksdaler on November 15, 1867 and to 1,500 on November 11, 1870.
+By letters patent of July 1, 1886, a salaried vice consul was appointed to serve alongside the consul.
+The position initially carried a salary of SEK 6,000, which was raised to SEK 9,000 on November 17, 1899 and to SEK 12,000 on August 28, 1908.
+The letters patent of December 5, 1890 also converted the consulate into a salaried post, with an annual salary of SEK 30,000, and greatly expanded its district.
+In addition to the State of New York, it included all seaports in the states bordering the Atlantic Ocean and the Gulf of Mexico.